sissaschool/sportran/examples/example_commandline_NaCl/README.md

 ```

-The program outputs raw data and some pdf plots.\
+The program outputs raw data and some PDF plots.\
 In this example the output files are called `output.*`.